84n4n4j03/pinit/README.md

 triggers the command and directly returns.

 ### Directory
-The `§pinit` variable to contains the root directory of your pinit repo, so you can use it to navigate relatively to it.
-Of course you can use environment variables too.
+You can use environment variables to navigate relatively to them (in windows:
+%VARIABLE%).
+You can refer to environment variables set before startup, additionally two further variables are set during startup for this pinit
+session:
+* PINIT_ROOT_DIR - root directory of pinit
+* PINIT_LAYOUT_DIR - directory of the used layout file

 ## Limitations
 I needed it on Windows machines, and some code related to window focussing